-In terms of application diversity, Orthorebirth leads the pack, followed by Aveni and PolyPid.
-By means of geographic reach, Sernova holds the top position, followed by PolyPid and Orthorebirth in the second and third spots respectively.
+In terms of application diversity, PolyNovo leads the pack, followed by Orthorebirth and Aveni.
+By geographic reach, Sernova holds the top position, followed by Stryker and InspireMD in second and third spots, respectively.

 Bioabsorbable implants are gaining popularity due to their crucial role in tissue rebuilding following the intended function in the body.
 Based on the function that the material performs in the body, they decay at a pace that is acceptable and necessary to the body.
 Future development should focus on improving the biomechanical properties of bioabsorbable implants.

 To further understand the key themes and technologies disrupting the medical devices industry, access GlobalData’s latest thematic research report on Medical Devices.